Dog Collars

 Effectiveness Test

-The fact that it’s primarily made for super active dogs also supports the durability claim from the manufacturer.
+The fact that it’s primarily made for superactive dogs also supports the durability claim from the manufacturer.
 I have used it with stubborn Bulldogs, Pyrenees, and the easily distracted Beagles.

 My experience was phenomenal in training them for obedience.
 The collar’s 127 static levels with its revered HPP (high-performance pager) made things so much easier.
 With a click of a button, the dogs responded better than with vocal commands.